-According to the same estimates, 2,852,609 people died in 2019, meaning at least 334,000 more people have died so far in 2020 than 2019, despite missing or incomplete data for October through December.
-Using the recent estimate of the 2020 population from the Census Bureau, the death rate so far in 2020 would be 9.7 deaths per 1,000, the highest death rate since 1949.
-However, the recent population estimate does not incorporate the results of the 2020 Census, which should improve the accuracy of the estimate.
+In comparison, 2,854,838 people died in 2019, meaning at least 572,000 more people died in 2020 than 2019 according to preliminary estimates.
+Using the estimate of the 2020 population from the Census Bureau, the death rate in 2020 was 10.4 deaths per 1,000, the highest death rate since 1943.
+However, the recent population estimate does not incorporate the results of the 2020 Census.

 For context, the most recent estimates from the Census Bureau, which are from 2017, projected that there would be 2.75 million deaths in 2020, accounting for an aging population.
-The Census Bureau did not expect the nation to reach 3.1 million deaths until 2029 or 2030.
+The Census Bureau did not expect the nation to reach 3.4 million deaths until 2035 or 2036.

-Weekly flu and pneumonia deaths were higher at the beginning of the year during the end of the 2019-20 flu season, though deaths from the flu this year were not nearly as high as the 2017-18 season, when an estimated 61,000 died of the flu alone.
+Weekly flu and pneumonia deaths were higher at the beginning of the year during the end of the 2019-20 flu season, though flu deaths were not nearly as high as the 2017-18 season, when an estimated 61,000 died of the flu alone.
 For comparison, the CDC estimates that 34,000 died in the 2018-19 flu season, and 22,000 died in the 2019-20 season.